BUY

 The Practitioner's Guide for Everyone Whose Work Shapes Places and Economies

-Written by Dr. Glenn Athey — practitioner, consultant, and academic with thirty-two years of frontline UK economic development experience — this is a 500-page working reference that covers the full breadth of the field.
+Written by Dr. Glenn Athey — practitioner, consultant, and advisor with thirty-two years of frontline UK economic development experience — this is a 500-page working reference that covers the full breadth of the field.
 From the economic theory underpinning place-based intervention to the political realities of making strategies actually work, from enterprise and inward investment to skills, inclusion, climate transition, and regeneration.
 It doesn't tell you what should happen.
 It tells you how things actually work, where the evidence is strong, where it is contested, and what implementation in the real world requires of the people responsible for it.

 There is no other book like it.